NanoComp/meep/doc/docs/Parallel_Meep.md

 Although all processes execute the Python/Scheme file in parallel, print statements are ignored for all process but one (process \#0).
 In this way, you only get one copy of the output.

-If for some reason you need to distinguish different MPI processes in your Python/Scheme file, you can use the following two functions:
+Sometimes you only want an operation to take place on one process.
+A common use case is showing a `matplotlib` plot with `plt.show()`, or saving a file with `plt.savefig()`.
+In cases where you need to distinguish different MPI processes in your Python/Scheme file, you can use the following functions:

 **`meep.am_master()`**,
 **`(meep-am-master)`**